verida/vault-mobile/src/config/Readme.md

 }
 ```

-All values in the remote configuration are optional, only define the ones needing to be overriden.
+All values in the remote configuration are optional, **only define the ones needing to be overriden**.
 For instance:

 ```json
 {